BS in Leadership and Organizational Studies

 In addition to completing these course requirements for the major, baccalaureate degree students must meet the proficiency and residency requirements of the University of Southern Maine, and complete the Core Curriculum and elective courses to accrue a minimum of 120 credit hours of coursework.

 Prerequisites for major courses may be met through specific courses, through any one of several programs of prior learning assessment sponsored by USM, or through waiver by the instructor of the course.
-Before taking 300-level courses in this major, students must have completed a 100-level college writing course with at least a grade of C-, or an equivalent.
+Before taking 300-level courses in this major, students must have completed a 100-level college writing course or an equivalent with at least a grade of C.

 No more than two courses from outside the major may be used toward completion of the requirements for the major without permission of the faculty—students may work with their advisor for this permission.